StefanoSIIacono/SDP-Project_2024/DOCUMENTATION.md

 - **Thread Counts**:
 The parallel version was tested with different numbers of threads (1, 2, 3, 4, 6, 8 threads) to evaluate scalability.

+- **Computation Platform**:
+Due to RAM limitations on the local system, larger graphs and more intensive tests were performed on Google Colab.
+This platform provided the necessary computational resources to handle larger datasets and more complex calculations, ensuring that the tests could be conducted without running into memory-related issues.

 #### 3.3 Results
 - **Performance Comparison**:
 - The sequential version was used as the baseline.